Polo

 Send all children to the field To see the ball and the polo

-Ferdousi Shahnameh-7th century AD
+Ferdousi Shahnameh-7th century

 Reza Abbasi Museum-Miniature-Polo